Forest Grove School No. 5: Description

 The historic designation includes five resources on a triangular lot that is less than 1 acre in size.
 The two contributing buildings include the 1873 schoolhouse and a small garage/fuel shed to the northeast of the school.
 The contributing objects include two swing sets, one on either side of the building, and a pole from the Giant Stride, a popular early 20th-century playground feature.
 The swing set on the west side of the schoolhouse is located between two burr oak trees, which are all that remains from a grove of about 15 trees from which the school received its name.
 The remnants of the school's well are located in front of the building and that of an outhouse to the northwest of the schoolhouse.

 Restoration

 Renovation of the building began in 2012.
 Cedar Rapids architect Doug Steinmetz drew up the plans for the project.
 In 2014 a new furnace and a cedar shake roof were installed.
 By the end of 2015 a new concrete block foundation was constructed, wood siding was either replaced or maintained and painted.
 Eight replica replacement windows were put in place, and a new front door created by Carver Custom Millworks of Milan, Illinois, was installed.
 A new chimney, while not functional, was built on the north side with salvaged bricks to enhance the building's 1920s appearance.
 On September 6, 2016 a replica bell tower, made by LeClaire, Iowa carpenter Ben Taylor, was put in place.
 The tower contains the school's original bell.

 The restoration project was featured in the National Trust for Historic Preservation's magazine, Preservation, in 2018.

+The project was also the subject of the 2023 Mid-America Emmy Awards winning Documentary Resurrecting Forest Grove.